Flathead Indian Reservation

 Confederated Salish and Kootenai Tribes of the Flathead Nation.
-The reservation was created through the July 16, 1855, Treaty of Hellgate.
+The reservation, often referred to as the Flathead Nation, or simply Flathead or by its official acronym C.S.K.T., was created through the July 16, 1855, Treaty of Hellgate.

 It has land in four of Montana's counties: Lake, Sanders, Missoula, and Flathead, and controls most of Flathead Lake.
 The Flathead Indian Reservation, west of the Continental Divide, consists of 1938 sqmi (1317000 acres) of forested mountains and valleys.

 Formation and land distribution

-Native Americans have lived in Montana for more than 14,000 years, based on archaeological findings.
-The Bitterroot Salish came from the West Coast, whereas the Kootenai lived mostly in the interior of present-day Idaho, Montana, and Canada.
+Native Americans have lived in Montana for more than 12,000 years, based on archaeological findings.
+The "Flathead" Salish and Kalispel are the easternmost of the Salishan tribes, and are considered by tribal elders to be "the head or parent tribe" from which other Salishan groups dispersed downstream.
+Kootenai groups stretch north and west into what is now Idaho and Canada, with only the southeastern Ksanka band being primarily connected to the Flathead Reservation.
 The Kootenai left artifacts in prehistoric time.
 One group of the Kootenai in the northeast lived mainly on bison hunting.
 Another group lived on the rivers and lakes of the mountains in the west.
 When they moved east, they could rely less on salmon fishing, but turned to eating plants and bison.
 During the 18th century, the Salish and the Kootenai tribes shared gathering and hunting grounds.
 As European-American settlers entered the area, the different cultures of peoples came into conflict.

 In 1855 the United States (US) made the Treaty of Hellgate, by which it set aside a reservation solely for use of the Flathead, encompassing an area including much of Flathead Lake.
 By the late 19th and early 20th century, the federal government had adopted a policy of allotting lands to individual Indian households from their communal holdings, in order to encourage subsistence farming and adoption of European-American ways.

 Although the Flathead opposed such European-style allotments and farming, the US Congress passed the 1904 Flathead Allotment Act.
 Construction of the Flathead Indian Irrigation Project using the Mission Mountains as the water source was also authorized by Congress.
 Thousands of acres on the reservation were reserved for town sites, schools and the National Bison Range.
 The Flathead were given first choice of either 80 or 160 acres of land per household.